Transfer operators and topological field theory: Conclusion

 \section{Conclusion}

-In this paper, the connection is established between the transfer operator formalism of the dynamical systems' theory and the recently proposed cohomological theory of stochastic differential equations.
-The established connection provides a potential for a fruitful cross-fertilization between the developments in the dynamical systems theory and cohomological topological field theories.
+In this paper, the connection is established between the transfer operator formalism of the dynamical systems' theory and the recently proposed supersymmetric theory of stochastic differential equations.
+The established connection provides a potential for a fruitful cross-fertilization between the developments in the dynamical systems theory and supersymmetric and cohomological field theories.
 Three distinct results enabled by this connection were presented in this paper.

-First, it became possible to apply the spectral theorems of the dynamical systems theory to the spectrum of the ChT Fokker-Planck operator and refine the previously proposed picture of the spontaneous breakdown of the topological supersymmetry.
+First, it became possible to apply the spectral theorems of the dynamical systems theory to the spectrum of the Fokker-Planck operator and refine the previously proposed picture of the spontaneous breakdown of the topological supersymmetry.
 Specifically, it allowed to extend the picture onto situations when the ground state's attenuation rate is negative.
 In these situations, the stochastically averaged number of periodic solutions/orbits grows exponentially in the large time limit, which is a unique feature of chaotic behavior.
 Hence, this constitutes a firm evidence proving that the spontaneous breakdown of the topological supersymmetry is indeed the field-theoretic definition and stochastic generalization of the concept of deterministic chaos.

 Second, it was shown that the so called sharp trace and sharp determinant of the generalized transfer operator of the dynamical systems theory is subject to the supersymmetric trivialization due to the unconditional existence of the topological supersymmetry.